- Home

 - WIC Supplemental Nutrition Program

-The extra $ amount for fruits and vegetables has been extended to March of 2022.
-Children ages 1-4 will now receive $24/per month, Pregnant and Post-partum Mother’s will receive $43/per month, and Breastfeeding Mother’s will receive $47/per month.
+The extra $ amount for fruits and vegetables has been extended.
+Children ages 1-4 will now receive $26/per month, pregnant and post-partum mothers will receive $47/per month, and breastfeeding mothers will receive $52/per month.
 Call us now to enroll during this extra special time!

 Please call 517-788-4484 now for your appointment!